andy-byers/CalicoDB/doc/wal.md

 All that is needed for a full image is an immutable slice of the page data.
 The page LSN is not updated when generating this type of record, since the page was not actually updated.

-[//]: # (TODO: I don't see a problem with this, but who knows.
-We may need to update the page LSN with this type of record.
-               If so, we can let the changes be part of the next delta record.)

 #### Delta Records
 A delta record is generated when a page is released back to the pager after being modified.
-Delta records contain only the exact changes made to a page.
+Delta records contain only the exact changes made to a page while it was acquired.

 #### Commit Records
 A commit record is emitted when a transaction commits.
 It contains no actual information (other than its LSN) and serves as a sentinel to mark that a transaction has succeeded.

 ### Recovery
-Together, records of these three record types can be used to undo and redo modifications made to database pages.
 We split recovery up into two phases: redo and undo.

 #### Redo Phase